Kevinofma/comp423-course-notes/docs/tutorials/rust-setup.md

 (D) The devcontainer.json file defines the configuration for your development environment.
 Here, we're specifying the following:

-name: A descriptive name for your dev container.
+* Name: a descriptive name for your dev container

-image: The Docker image to use, in this case, the latest version of a Rust environment.
+* Image: the Docker image to use, in this case, the latest version of a Rust environment.
 Microsoft maintains a collection of base images for many programming language environments, but you can also create your own!

-customizations: Adds useful configurations to VS Code, Here we are using the rust-analyzer VSCode plugin by the Rust Programming Language Group.
+* Customizations: adds useful configurations to VS Code, Here we are using the rust-analyzer VSCode plugin by the Rust Programming Language Group

-postCreateCommand: A command to run after the container is created.
-In our case, we will be running cargo new project --bin --vcs none.
+* PostCreateCommand: a command to run after the container is created.
+In our case, we will be running cargo new project --bin --vcs none

 !!! info "Understanding the Post Create Command"